arielchuri/forglory/crystalcastles/crystalcastles.md

 ### Scenes

 - Standard scenes.
   The party maybe talking among themselves, or to non-player characters.
   They may be interacting with or examining the environment.
-The amount of time taken is usualy of little consequence.
+  The amount of time taken and the turn order, is usualy of little consequence.
 - Fight scenes
+  Players take turns according the the _combat_ rules.
 - Chase scenes
+  Players take turns according to the _chase_ rules.
 - Dramatic scenes
+  These scenes are usually time sensitive and with a dire consequence.
+  Examples include, picking a lock as the guards approach or diffusing a time bomb.
 - Cut scenes are described to the party by the patron.
   They serve to fill in the story for the party.
   Many scenes may end with a cut scene.
 - Montage scene

 An adventure written for For Glory RPG may have a table of events that may happen in a scene or add to the generic tables below.